top of page

 Status: Application Rejected

-The proposed development is for mixed use comprising 20 boutique hotel rooms and six residential units together with a wine bar/restaurant.
+The proposed development was for mixed use comprising 20 boutique hotel rooms and six residential units together with a wine bar/restaurant.

-The building, currently occupied by Natwest bank, is a locally listed late Victorian block constructed in 1894 and has a very elegant façade.
+The building is a locally listed late Victorian block constructed in 1894 and has a very elegant façade.

 SoWN welcomed the restoration of this important building and the provision of active frontages to Westminster Bridge Road.
 However, we made clear our serious concerns about the loss of the last remaining bank in the Neighbourhood.